Variables in Basic Scripts

 The project's variables (Movicon Real Time DB) can be directly used by their names or by using the "DBVariableCmdTarget" (GetVariableValue(), SetVariableValue()) functions.
-In cases where structure variables are used directly, the (":") colon character used for separating the variable name and the member name is no longer used and can be replaced with the ("_") underscore or (".") point characters.
-However, the colon character can still be used if enclosed within square brackets ([Structure:Member]).
-The standard colon character is used in all the basic functions which require a variable as parameter (ie. GetVariableValue(), SetVariableValue(), etc.).
+When structure variables are used directly, the (":") colon character used to separate the variable name and the member name can no longer be used and must be replaced with the ("_") underscore or (".") point characters.
+However, it can still be used when enclosed within square brackets ([Structure:Member]).
+The standard colon character is used in all the basic functions which require a variable as a parameter (ie. GetVariableValue(), SetVariableValue(), etc.).

 It is not possible to directly use the name of variables declared in the project's Real Time DB which start with a number or an underscore ("_") character.
-The reason for this is due to the fact that the VBA interpreter does not permit variable declarations of this type and therefore in cases such as these it is necessary to always use the GetVariableValue(), SetVariableValue()) functions. |
+This is due to the fact that the VBA interpreter does not allow variable declarations of this type and, therefore, in cases such as these it will be necessary to use the GetVariableValue(), SetVariableValue()) functions.

-The variables internal Basic Scripts have priority over those of the project's.
-Meaning that when using the name of a project variable directly in the basic script code where a variable already exists with the same name, this will be ignored and the already existing one will be set or read.
-In this case you will have to use the GetVariableValue(), SetVariableValue() basic functions. |
+Variables in Basic Scripts have priority over those of the project's.
+So when the name of the project variable is used directly in basic script code that already has variable with the same name, it will be ignored and the already existing one will be set or read.
+In this case, you should use the GetVariableValue(), SetVariableValue() basic functions.

 Example:

-When reading the bTest variable declared in the Movicon DataBase as bit and set to "1", the result will be:
+IWhen wanting to read the bTest variable declared in the Movicon DataBase as bit and set to "1", the result will be:

 Sub Main()